 There has been something of a recycling revolution in recent years with everything from vinyls to circuit boards finding their way back into commercial circulation under a new guise.
-It’s second nature to us to recycle materials like plastic and paper, but how does precious metal recycling work?
-Silver comes from non-renewable natural resources so can anything be done to recycle it?
+It’s second nature to us to recycle materials like plastic and paper, but how does melting down silver work?
+Fine silver comes from non-renewable natural resources so can anything be done to recycle it?

-Read on to find out more about recycled sterling silver, Aquila’s pledge and why now is the time to change...
+Read on to find out more about recycled sterling silver jewellery, Aquila’s pledge and why now is the time to change...

 1. What is recycled sterling silver?